pressoholics/prso-content-syndication-toolkit/readme.txt

 = This is NOT an RSS aggregator plugin! =

 All requests for content are authenticated with a username and password exactly like a Wordpress login.
 This means that only clients that you have registered can access the content.

+= Perfect for Content Marketing =

+Plugin automatically adds a canonical link to the end of every imported post at the clients end.

+e.g. This article was first published on http://benjaminmoody.com.

 = Need to stop content going to a client? =